-Query parameters are a defined set of parameters attached to the end of a url.
-They are extensions of the URL that are used to help define specific content or actions based on the data being passed.
+Query parameters are a defined set of parameters (key-value pair) attached to the end of a URL used to provide additional information to a web server when making requests.
+They are an important part of the URL that define specific content or actions based on the data being passed.

-To append query params to the end of a URL, a ‘?’
-Is added followed immediately by a query parameter.
-To add multiple parameters, an ‘&’ is added in between each.
-These can be created by any variation of object types or lengths such as String, Arrays and Numbers.
+To append query params to the end of a URL, a question mark (?) is added followed immediately by a query parameter.
+To add multiple parameters, an ampersand (&) is added in between each, joining them to form a query string parameter.
+These can be created by any variation of object types or lengths such as strings, arrays, and numbers.
 The following is an example:

 In this example, there are two query parameters: